 This is also supported by the Financial Conduct Authority, who suggest pension transfer options are risky and could leave you at risk of old-age poverty going forward.
 This is obviously dependent on your financial circumstance.

 In order to transfer to a SIPP from a defined benefit pension scheme, you have to gain a cash equivalent transfer value from your last employer.
 Before you transfer into a SIPP you should certainly take some advice.

 The advisor will help you understand whether the transfer is offering you value and whether transferring out of your scheme is the right choice for your situation.

 If you are thinking about transferring out of a pension scheme, it is worth turning to a pension transfer specialist for financial advice to aid you in your investment decision.
 Of course, here at UK Care Guide, we are more than willing to help with queries and direct you to useful sources.

 Professional financial advice can also help you in finding secure investments with low risk, should you opt to transfer out of your pension scheme.

 These days, there are many sources on the internet that can calculate whether or not the cash equivalent transfer value is representative of good value and whether or not transferring is a sensible option.

 That said, it is not a requirement to know your cash equivalent transfer value at hand when calculating, and an estimate can be generated using the annual pension income you should receive.

-This Final Salary Pension Transfer Calculator is able to provide a valuation of your final salary pension, with only the age at which your final salary scheme permits you to withdraw from your pension, as well as your annual income.
+This Final Salary Pension Transfer Calculator is able to provide a valuation of your pension.

-Final Salary Pension Transfers can provide an opportunity to unlock cash from your pension scheme, although they do not come without risk.
-There are many pension transfer options available so you must consider all advice you receive before making any decisions.
+Pension transfers can provide an opportunity to unlock cash from your pension scheme, although they do not come without risk.
+There are many pension transfer options available so you must get financial advice before making any decisions.